 You can send us the relevant licence or other proof (e.g. payment confirmation / paid invoice) of the AI subscription to [email protected] so that we can note validity and subscription period in your account.

-Please note that AI-generated tracks may infringe copyrights regardless of the model used (even retrospectively) and that you are responsible for any infringements.
+Please also note that AI-generated tracks may infringe on copyrights regardless of the model used (even retroactively), and that you are personally liable for any legal violations.

 Copyright and AI